proxmox/proxmox-backup/docs/administration-guide.rst

 Creating Backups
 ~~~~~~~~~~~~~~~~

-This section explains how to create backup on physical host, or from
+This section explains how to create a backup from within the machine.
+This can
-inside virtual machines or containers.
+be a physical host, a virtual machine, or a container.
 Such backups may contain file
-and image archives (no restrictions here).
+and image archives.
+There are no restrictions in this case.

-.. note:: If you want to backup virtual machines or containers see :ref:`pve-integration`.
+.. note:: If you want to backup virtual machines or containers on Proxmov VE, see :ref:`pve-integration`.

-The prerequisite is that you have already set up (or can access) a
+For the following example you need to have a backup server set up, working
-backup server.
-It is assumed that you know the repository name and
+credentials and need to know the repository name.
-credentials.
-In the following examples we simply use ``backup-server:store1``.
+In the following examples we use ``backup-server:store1``.

 .. code-block:: console